-Hexham General Hospital has an urgent care centre open 8am-10pm, and regular outpatient clinics.
+Hexham General Hospital has an urgent treatment centre open 8am-10pm, and regular outpatient clinics.
 Wards include an oncology day unit, a surgical ward for patients who have had general, orthopaedic and gynaecological surgery, a stroke rehabilitation and care of the elderly ward and a general medicine ward.

 For the privacy and dignity of patients the hospital wards are largely single, en-suite rooms.
 The hospital also has a midwifery-led maternity unit with birthing pool.
 Two GP practices are based within the hospital.